-2.3 CORAL REEF ECOSYSTEM PARAMETERS
+2.2 CORAL REEF ECOSYSTEM PARAMETERS

-2.3.1 Regional Reef Fish Biomass and Habitat Condition
+2.2.1 Regional Reef Fish Biomass and Habitat Condition

-Description: 'Reef fish biomass' is mean biomass of reef fishes per unit area derived from visual survey data between 2010 and 2020.
-Hard Coral cover is mean cover derived from visual estimates by divers of sites where reef fish surveys occurred.
-No new surveys occurred in 2020 or 2021 due to COVID-19 and the numbers presented here are identical to the 2019 report.
+Description: 'Reef fish biomass' is mean biomass of reef fishes per unit area derived from visual survey data between 2010 and 2022.
+Hard coral cover is mean cover derived from visual estimates by divers of sites where reef fish surveys occurred.
+No surveys occurred in 2020 or 2021 due to COVID-19, but surveys were conducted in 2022.